Pantry moths vs. clothing moths

 I hope that you feel well informed as to the difference between pantry moths and clothing moths.

 If you don’t currently have moths, I would still purchase a set of traps to have on hand (or to give to a desperate friend, neighbor or co-worker in need).
 Unopened, our traps remain potent for three years from the date of manufacture.
-Dr. Killigan’s Six Feet Under is our non-toxic kill-on-contact spray that aids in the thorough removal of moth eggs and larvae.
+Dr. Killigan’s Six Feet Under is our plant-powered kill-on-contact spray that aids in the thorough removal of moth eggs and larvae.

 Get into the nitty-gritty on insects & arachnids